 GDPR Affects Different Types of Recruitment

 There are mainly two different ways to perform recruitment.
 First, you have the traditional individual job posting.
-Second, is by applying to a recruitment platform.
+The second is by applying to a recruitment platform.
 Depending on how you recruit, both the legal basis for processing and the information to provide to the data subjects differ.
 Therefore, in the following, we describe the legal basis and the information to give in both situations.
 After that, we describe the special category recruitment of an External Search.
-We round this article up with describing how to process two data types relevant in the recruitment process.
+We round this article up by describing how to process two data types relevant to the recruitment process.

 Individual Job Posting

 A data subject applies to the listing of a job.
-The candidate sends its application to either a recruitment firm or the hiring company.
+The candidate sends their application to either a recruitment firm or the hiring company.

-According to GDPR, the applicant must be informed that the data will be stored for future recruitments and must be able to withdraw its consent or object to the processing.
+According to GDPR, the applicant must be informed that the data will be stored for future recruitment and must be able to withdraw its consent or object to the processing.

 GDPR’s Effect on Recruitment Platforms

-As part of recruitment firms, or for larger organisations, they use recruitment platforms for processing the data of candidates.
+As part of recruitment firms or for larger organisations, they use recruitment platforms for processing the data of candidates.
 The data can include various documents, such as a resume and notes from an interview.
-The data can be of more or less sensitive nature.
+The data can be of a more or less sensitive nature.
 Sometimes it is the combination of data that could be considered intrusive.
 As a rule of thumb, recruitment platforms use personal data in such ways that mandate a data protection impact assessment.
-Often there are large scale data sets and candidates are profiled, scored and data sets are matched from different sources.
+Often there are large-scale data sets, candidates are profiled and scored and data sets are matched from different sources.

 Legitimate interest is possible to use when first there is a documented legitimate interest.
-Second, this interest must outweigh the interest of the applicant to not have its personal data processed.
-Since it is in the interest of the applicant to be recruited this is normally not a problem.
-This because the candidate itself has applied for the work.
+Second, this interest must outweigh the interest of the applicant not to have their personal data processed.
+Since it is in the interest of the applicant to be recruited, this is normally not a problem.
+This is because the candidate himself has applied for the work.
 But, you cannot process more data than you need to fulfil the interest identified: such as giving an effective and purposeful service.

 Head Hunting (External Search)

-Sometimes a hiring company, either on its own or by the help of a recruitment firm, performs an external Search (also called headhunting).
+Sometimes a hiring company, either on its own or with the help of a recruitment firm, performs an external Search (also called headhunting).
 This search can be based on legitimate interest, provided that the headhunter respects the potential candidate’s restrictions in terms of availability to the job market.
-The legitimate interest can e.g. be to find talented candidates to recruitment.
-Also, the interest can include to inform and mediate an offering to these candidates.
+The legitimate interest can e.g. be to find talented candidates for recruitment.
+Also, the interest can include informing and mediating an offering to these candidates.